 The Education Committe - On your side!

-Cindy Grahn is the project leader for the Education Committee.
-Together with the vice project leader Adam Vulovic' and the rest of the committee they are in charge for the education surveillance at LUSEM.See available positions
+Adam Vulović is the Project Leader for the Education Committee.
+Together with Vice Project Leader Sandra Skilberg and the rest of the committee, they are in charge for the education surveillance at LUSEM.See available positions

 What can the Education Committee do for you?

-As a representative, You get to help students with their concerns and problems within their education, hang out with the best committee and meet all the other active members within the student union.
-The Education committee is the biggest committee with 17 truly talented individuals who do everything in their power to improve your education here at Lund University School of Economics and Management.
-So don’t hesitate to contact any of us or apply to join this amazing committee!
+Our represenatives are here to represent you as a student throughout the different departments at the faculty.
+The Education committee is LundaEkonomerna’s biggest committee with 18 truly talented individuals who do everything in their power to improve your education here at Lund University School of Economics and Management.
+So, do not hesitate to contact any of us with questions regarding your education or apply to join this amazing committee!

 You can always come talk to us regarding questions or anything about your education.
 We are here for you!